Computing - currently being updated July 2021

 February 2020 - We are now members of the app and website - Safer Schools.
-For further information and login please ask in the office.
+For further information see letter below.

 Feb 2020 - fact sheet - what if something goes wrong online

 Computing is at the centre of teaching in Bishopstone.
 We have a selection of desktops, tablets (iPads and Android) and many other forms of technology.

 We enjoy a range of software from the core packages through to Scratch / Kodu, and even Augmented Reality!
 Hardware such as high-definition visualizers, a Green-screen studio, Lego robotics and MaKey MaKey technology interface kits help to extend the range of this exciting subject.